A Blog About Topics and Views of Interest to Christians

 The Council of Ephesus in AD 431 first declared Mary the Theotokos or mother of God.
 The Council determined that since Christ was one person with two natures, divine and human, and since Mary gave birth to the human incarnation of Jesus, she was the mother of God because she gave birth to the Word of God in the flesh.
 The divine motherhood of Mary has since been ingrained within the Christological dogma of the Roman Catholic church (cf. Council of Chalcedon, AD 451).

-Apparently, Roman Catholic clerics assert in this Marian dogma that because the divine nature is inseparably connected to the human nature of the person of Christ, giving birth to the human nature in the flesh of the person of the Word of God justifies the title of mother of God.
+Roman Catholic clerics assert in this Marian dogma that because the divine nature is inseparably connected to the human nature of Christ, giving birth to the human nature in the flesh of the person of the Word of God justifies the title of mother of God.
 It is difficult to understand how intelligent clerics over the history of the Roman Catholic church could manufacture such an extra-scriptural heresy and teach this falsehood to others.

 We assert that the Marian dogma of divine motherhood doesn’t hold up to Scriptural scrutiny.
 The person of Christ does have two natures, one divine and one human.
 These two natures are inseparable, though they are distinct and not mixed.
 Scripture also teaches that God — Father, Son, and Holy Spirit — has one essence manifested in three persons, and God’s divine nature is self-existent and not created.
 The God of Christianity is the uncaused first cause and, therefore, is not created by any entity.
 Consequently, God has no mother, and the term “mother of God” is an absurdity.